BrianMaki/spring-demo/README.md

 - http://localhost:9002/spring-demo/swagger-ui/#
 - Instead of using Postman, you can also use Swagger.
 However, you have to get a JWT Token via Postman before you can use Swagger.
 - After getting a JWT Token, click on Authorize button to enter JWT Token.
-Inside Authorize, enter 'Bearer <JWT Token>'.
+Inside Authorize, enter "Bearer <JWT Token>".
 - After logging in JWT Token, you can now try the end points via the Swagger GUI.

 ### Reference Documentation